 The vehicle currently being rented is intended exclusively for private and personal use, as a vehicle for leisure and tourism.
 Yescapa cannot be held responsible for abusive usage of the vehicle, nor for the consequences resulting from this.

 The driver(s) of the vehicle currently being hired, certify that they are in possession of the licence required to drive the hired vehicle, valid, according to its characteristics and GVW (Gross Vehicle Weight).
-The drivers have to respect the insurance conditions for the vehicle they are renting.
+Drivers have to follow the insurance terms for the vehicle they are renting.
 The insurer is listed on each vehicle listing and the conditions are indicated on the page Motorhome and campervan hire Insurance .
 The vehicle can only be driven by the driver(s) identified on the rental contract.

-The renter may not assign, sublet or lend the hired vehicle to anyone for any reason whatsoever.
-However, should the vehicle require repairs, the employees of a mechanical garage are authorised to handle the vehicle, provided that the owner has been notified in advance and has given their written consent.
+The renter may not transfer, sublet or lend the hired vehicle to anyone for any reason whatsoever.
+However, if the vehicle needs to be repaired, the employees of a mechanical garage and/or the tow truck are entitled to handle the vehicle, provided that the owner has been informed in advance and has given his written consent.